Rule 3701-84-32 | General facilities, equipment, and supplies - adult cardiac catheterization service.

 (10) A crash cart with equipment for ventilatory support;

 (11) A defibrillator;

 (13) An intra-aortic balloon pump or other percutaneous mechanical circulatory assistance device of superior capability.

-(E) The provider of a service shall provide and maintain radiation generating equipment in accordance with applicable state and federal requirements as specified in Chapter 3748. of the Revised Code and the rules adopted thereunder.
+(E) Each adult cardiac catheterization service will provide and maintain radiation generating equipment in accordance with applicable state and federal requirements as specified in Chapter 3748. of the Revised Code and the rules adopted thereunder.